 All of the common areas on the Viking Atla – the main restaurant, the lounge, and the Aquavit Terrace – feature floor to ceiling windows for a perfect view of the passing scenery while cruising.

-And finally, the top level of the ship is the Sun Deck.
+Finally, the top level of the ship is the Sun Deck.
 If we hadn’t been traveling in December when it was bloody freezing outside, we probably would have spent a lot more time up here than we did on our trip.
-The Sun Deck features a walking track, a putting green, shuffleboard, and a covered area with deck chairs for relaxing outdoors in the shade (in warmer months, of course).
+The Sun Deck features a walking track, a putting green, shuffleboard, and a covered area with deck chairs for relaxing outdoors in the shade.

 If you’re anything like me and have a lot of trouble sleeping while traveling, you’ll probably be worried about what it’s like to sleep overnight on a boat, especially if this is your first time cruising.
 I feared I’d be able to hear every little noise from the ship and other guests in neighboring rooms, but I hardly heard a peep.
 In fact, on the nights when our ship was cruising overnight, I actually slept better than I usually do.
 I think it was the vibrations and the steady rumble of the ship’s engines.
 Our room seemed very well sound-proofed, too, as I hardly ever heard anyone out in the hallway or in the rooms beside ours.